vishalvisd/react-validator/README.md

 **Final Note**
-Example usage are put in the examples directory.
+Example usages are put in the examples directory.
-Contributors are ofcourse welcomed.
-PR will be reviewed and merged with few hours.
+Contributors are welcomed.